-In early 2010, the compensation committee increased the base salaries of our named executive officers as follows:
+In January 2012, the compensation committee increased the base salaries of our named executive officers as follows:

-Named Executive Officer 2009 Base Salary 2010 Base Salary Gregory A. Demopulos, M.D. \$475,000 \$600,000 Marcia S. Kelbon, J.D. \$285,000 \$310,000
+Named Executive Officer 2010 Base Salary 2011 Base Salary Gregory A. Demopulos, M.D. \$600,000 \$618,000 Marcia S. Kelbon, J.D. \$310,000 \$319,300

-Using the competitive market data collected by Compensia, the compensation committee increased the base salaries for our chief executive officer and our general counsel to account for their increased responsibilities as named executive officers of a public company.
-The compensation committee noted that these raises did not make the executives fully competitive with the market data for public companies, but the compensation committee believed that the adjustment to market competitive compensation may be a multi-year process.
+Using the competitive market data collected by Compensia, the compensation committee increased the base salaries for our chief executive officer and our general counsel for a merit increase of three percent.
+The compensation committee noted that a three percent increase was in line with market norms for 2011.
+These base salary increases were made retroactive to April 2011.